 So, marketers need to understand Dark Mode to take advantage.

-What Dark Mode Means for Email Marketing
+Dark Mode in Email Marketing

 Think about everything you view on your phone.
 Text messages, emails, your calendar, notes, social media, games, the list goes on.